 Kinder to the environment

-YuMEGA is unique as it’s the only pet product that uses the cold pressing technique to extract its seed oils.
+YuDERM is unique as it’s the only pet product that uses the cold pressing technique to extract its seed oils.
 This method is much kinder to the environment than chemical extraction or refinement processes, as it maintains the oils in their natural condition to make them highly effective and naturally tasty.

 Cold pressing extracts the seed oils gently and only the top 20% is used – just like in the best extra virgin olive oil.

-Omega 6 oils are particularly delicate and sensitive to light, heat and oxygen so by packaging YuMEGA in dark glass bottles, its freshness and potency is guaranteed.
+Omega 6 oils are particularly delicate and sensitive to light, heat and oxygen so by packaging YuDERM in dark glass bottles, its freshness and potency is guaranteed.
 The packaging is also recyclable, making YuMEGA a sustainable product.

-Discover the YuMEGA difference
+Discover the YuDERM difference

-YuMEGA is scientifically proven to work and you can expect results in just 4-6 weeks.
+YuDERM is scientifically proven to work and you can expect results in just 4-6 weeks.
 Try it today and see what the buzz is about!